EgorOrachyov/Berserk/README.md

 # Additionally

-**WARNING: Engine is still in the earliest part of the development.
-It can differ from the final result.**

-Current progress in the development of the rendering engine:
+ Progress (first version of the rendering engine, could be found in the archive) in the development of the rendering engine:

 ![Render 1](https://github.com/EgorOrachyov/Berserk/blob/master/Pictures/Screens/render_1.png)
 ![Render 2](https://github.com/EgorOrachyov/Berserk/blob/master/Pictures/Screens/render_2.png)
 ![Render 3](https://github.com/EgorOrachyov/Berserk/blob/master/Pictures/Screens/render_3.png)

+**WARNING: Engine is still in the earliest part of the development.
+It can differ from the final result.**